e-lab/VideoSensors/README.md

 # VideoApp

-App that records video and data from an android smartphone.
+App that records video and data from an android smartphone simultaneously.